-Monitoring software can increase worker productivity but must be implemented ethically.
+Monitoring software can increase worker productivity, but you must implement it ethically.

-As you can see, there are very real advantages to implementing employee monitoring systems in 2019 – but actually choosing the right ones can be daunting.
+Investing in an employee monitoring system is a big step for any business.
+There are real advantages to implementing employee monitoring systems, but choosing the right tools can be daunting.
 Here's a brief rundown of your options:

-- Wearable tech.
-Badges or wristbands equipped with GPS technology enable you to track the locations and movement of your staff, with some products capable of gathering audio data.
+Wearable tech: Badges or wristbands with GPS technology enable you to track the locations and movement of your staff, with some products capable of gathering audio data.
 Some can also identify whether the wearer is sitting or standing (using an accelerometer).

-- Vehicular GPS tracking devices.
-Businesses with a fleet of cars or trucks at their disposal (again, as with taxi companies and delivery firms) can stay connected to their vehicles using cutting-edge employee GPS tracking for location sharing, recording fuel consumption, recording distance travelled, viewing routes taken, etc.
+Vehicular GPS tracking devices: Businesses with a fleet of cars or trucks at their disposal can stay connected to their vehicles with GPS fleet tracking for sharing locations, recording fuel consumption, recording distance traveled, viewing routes taken, and monitoring employees' driving safety.

 Editor's note: Need employee monitoring software for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.